 With little care for the natural world, all of god’s creation is contained in the variable c and belongs to the person whose old wealth was able to purchase land (or support the army that took it) and extract resources from that land.
 Our economy is founded on dominionism, and its structure is designed to define success as dominion over nature.

-Be fruitful, and multiply, and replenish the earth, and subdue it: and have dominion over the fish of the sea, and over the fowl of the air, and over every living thing that moveth upon the earth.—God, according to the King James Bible, Genesis 1:28
+Be fruitful, and multiply, and replenish the earth, and subdue it: and have dominion over the fish of the sea, and over the fowl of the air, and over every living thing that moveth upon the earth.—God, King James Bible, Genesis 1:28

 Capitalism is also designed to favor the incumbent power structure.
 Those who have excess capital are able to increase their wealth at an exponentially faster rate than those who pay rent and who work for a paycheck, a significant portion of which goes to pay off their debts.
-While the arc of the moral universe may tend towards social justice, it takes a really long time for this to happen under capitalism and it only can possibly happen because representative democracy leads to redistributive tax laws and social safety nets (wooden boat policies paddling upstream against capitalism’s swift and turbulent currents of plutocracy), and because government prosecutors and courts are there to uphold those laws which are made by the people.
+While the arc of the moral universe may tend towards social justice, it takes a really long time for this to happen under laissez-faire capitalism and it only can possibly happen because representative democracy enacts redistributive tax laws and social safety nets (wooden boat policies paddling upstream against capitalism’s swift and turbulent currents of plutocracy), and because government prosecutors and courts are there to uphold those laws which are made by the people.
 Under these social protections, knowledge and insight can break through the asymmetry of power and provide some social mobility.
-But the odds are not good, especially when higher education is out of reach, consumer financial protections are lax, one medical expense is enough to drive families to homelessness, and when our tax laws are woefully behind the sophistication and scale of contemporary personal fortunes, the rates of which continue to grow exponentially while the lesser fortunate half of society suffers in desperation for basic needs.
+But the odds are not good, especially when higher education is out of reach, consumer financial protections are lax, one medical expense is enough to drive families to homelessness, and when our tax laws are woefully behind the sophistication and scale of contemporary personal fortunes, which continue to grow exponentially while the less fortunate half of society wants for basic needs.

-While restrictions on capitalisms more disastrous social consequences have been historically placed somewhat in check, the arc of the “moral” universe has proven continuously over the past three hundred years that it does not tend at all towards environmental justice but rather quite the opposite.
+While restrictions on capitalism’s more disastrous social consequences have been historically placed somewhat in check, the arc of the “moral” universe has shown over the past three hundred years that it does not tend at all towards environmental justice but rather quite the opposite.

 We can write a new equation for capital.

-What adds chaos and complexity to the old simple equation of capitalism is that technological innovation, increases in productivity, or asymmetric power advantages (access to cheap labor or cheap capital for example) can influence the variables in your favor.
+What adds chaos and complexity to the old (current) equation of capitalism is that—as the owner of an enterprise—technological innovations, increases in productivity, or asymmetric power advantages (access to cheap labor or cheap capital for example) can influence the variables in your favor.
 The following factors determine the absolute advantage you will have in the marketplace and the amount of wealth you can create for yourself:

 - The more capital you have to begin with